-- Players may be added to rosters up until the Friday before third week of the new season (Spring 2020 that date is March 13) at which point team rosters are frozen.
-Should a player need to be replaced on the roster after the third game due to injury, team captains must contact league officials directly to make any changes.
-Any change must happen at the moment – players may not be replaced at some point later in the season.
-Anyone replaced will not be allowed to rejoin.
+- Players may be added to rosters up until the third week of the new season, at which point team rosters are frozen.
+Should a player need to be replaced on the roster after the third game, they must be immediately replaced with a new player.
+Captains must reach out to league officials via email to make these changes.
+Players who are replaced due to injury will not be allowed to rejoin later in the season.
 No changes will be allowed after the final regular season game, regardless of injuries.

 - Teams may only add/drop up to 8 total players throughout the course of the season.